ShujiaHuang/cmdbtools/README.md

 ## Login

-You need to login by CMDB API access key, which could be get from Profile->Genomics API, before using cmdbtools to do anything.
+You need to login by CMDB API access key before you use it, which could be got from Profile->Genomics API.

 ```bash
 python cmdbtools.py login -k your-genomics-api-key